 Check for Signs of Systemic Diseases

 Certain systemic diseases, such as lupus, diabetes, rheumatoid arthritis, and even cancer, can first appear in the mouth.
-Your dentist can identify the signs of these serious conditions during your dental exam and direct you toward the medical treatment that you need.
+Your dentist can identify the signs of these serious conditions and direct you toward the medical treatment that you need.

 Recommend Different Oral Hygiene Habits

 While you may not need to have X-rays done at every dental exam, periodically having X-rays completed by your dentist is important.
 X-rays provide vital information to your dentist so that they can identify and diagnose oral concerns that aren’t evident during the regular dental exam.
-By keeping your X-rays up-to-date in your dental exams, you can make sure that any damage, decay, or disease is identified and treated promptly.
+By keeping your X-rays up-to-date, you can make sure that any damage, decay, or disease is identified and treated promptly.

 To schedule a dental exam in Everett, Washington, contact 19th Avenue Dental today.